Kelllyy1/ai201-project2-fitfindr-starter/planning.md

 **How does information from one tool get passed to the next?**
 <!-- Describe how your agent stores and accesses state within a session.
 What data is tracked?
 How is it passed between tool calls? -->

+The agent uses a single session dict initialized at the start of each run.
+It stores the original query, parsed parameters (description, size, max_price), and the output of each tool call.
+Each tool writes its result into the session before the next tool is called:

+- `session["search_results"]` — filled by search_listings, read to select session["selected_item"]
+- `session["selected_item"]` — the top result, passed directly into suggest_outfit
+- `session["outfit_suggestion"]` — filled by suggest_outfit, passed directly into create_fit_card
+- `session["fit_card"]` — filled by create_fit_card, returned to the user
+- `session["error"]` — set by search_listings if no results are found; causes early return before any LLM calls are made

+No tool re-prompts the user or fetches data independently — everything flows forward through the session dict.

 ---

 <!-- ** -->